MicrosoftDocs/dataexplorer-docs/data-explorer/data-share.md

 ## Prerequisites

 * An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).
-* Access to an Azure Data Explorer cluster and database for the leader and follower.
-If necessary, [create a cluster and database](create-cluster-database-portal.md).
+* An Azure Data Explorer cluster and database for the leader and follower.
+[Create a cluster and database](create-cluster-database-portal.md).
 * The leader database should contain data.
-If necessary, [ingest data](ingest-sample-data.md) using one of the methods discussed in [ingestion overview](ingest-data-overview.md).
+You can [ingest data](ingest-sample-data.md) using one of the methods discussed in [ingestion overview](ingest-data-overview.md).

 ## Data share flow